DomoApps/Test-AI-Review/docs/Apps/Pro-Code-Editor/Tutorials/pdf-export.md

 * * *

-### **Step 4: Set Up `index.html`**
+### **Step 4: Configure `index.html`**

 The `index.html` file serves as the main interface for your app.
-It includes the input field for Page ID, the button to trigger the PDF conversion, and the result message.
+It includes an input field for Page ID, a button to trigger PDF conversion, and a result message.

 ```html
 <!DOCTYPE html>
 <html lang="en">
 <head>